uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/table_builders.rst

 1. Provide the ability to create a single :ref:`table` concept implementation.
    Each builder shall be associated with a single table type.

-2. Be stateful object, which state is used to access data inside builder via :ref:`accessors <Accessors>` or to create a table object.
+2. Be a stateful object which state is used to access data inside builder via :ref:`accessors <Accessors>` or to create a table object.

 3. Provide :code:`build()` member function that creates a new table